Quick Winners by Use Case

 How much does pet insurance cost in the UK?

-Cat policies from ~£7/month for basic cover.
-Dog policies from ~£13/month.
-Lifetime cover for dogs: £20–£120/month depending on breed, age and limits.
-French Bulldogs are the most expensive (£65–£120/month).
-Mixed breeds the cheapest (£18–£35/month).
-Costs rise with age at each renewal.
+Cat policies start from around £7/month for basic cover.
+Dog policies from around £13/month.
+Lifetime cover for dogs ranges from £20–£120/month depending on breed, age and cover limit.
+French Bulldogs are the most expensive to insure (£65–£120/month), mixed breeds the cheapest (£18–£35/month).
+Costs rise with age at every annual renewal.
+For a detailed breed-by-breed breakdown, see our dog vs cat insurance cost guide.

 Does pet insurance cover pre-existing conditions?